Connect Dynamics 365 and Social Engagement

 Your Dynamics 365 instance is ready to receive social data.
 More information: TechNet: Control social data

-Follow post-installation and configuration guidelines for Microsoft Dynamics CRM to enable OAuth support.
+Enable OAuth support by following the post-installation and configuration guidelines for Microsoft Dynamics CRM.

-Register your Social Engagement solution so that it can connect to and authenticate with the Microsoft Dynamics 365 server, and access the web services.
-Each solution that you want to connect with Dynamics 365 (on-premises) (IFD enabled) should be registered as a RedirectUri.
-Use the following command to register the desktop client.
+Register your Social Engagement solution so that it can connect to and authenticate with the Dynamics 365 server, and access the web services.
+Each solution that you want to connect with Dynamics 365 (on-premises) (IFD-enabled) should be registered as a RedirectUri.
+Use the following command to register with the desktop client:

 Add-AdfsClient -Name MSE -ClientId e8ab36af-d4be-4833-a38b-4d6cf1cfd525 -RedirectUri @("https://listening-prod.dynamics.com/api/connect/version/1.0/solutions/<solution id>/crm/oauthRedirect ", "https://listening-prod.dynamics.com/api/connect/version/1.0/solutions/<solutionid>/crm/oauthRedirect") -Description "OAuth 2.0 client for MSE".

 More information: TechNet: Walkthrough: Register a CRM app with Active Directory

 Establish a connection between Social Engagement and Dynamics 365